recitativonika/evm-wallet-generator/README.md

-# mass-generates EVM compatible wallet
+# Mass-generates EVM compatible wallet

 mass-generates EVM compatible mnemonic phrases and their corresponding public keys, while automatically saving the private keys to a text file.